-Where a bridge structure has increased travelled top width beyond the standard 6.10 metre (20.0 ft.) travelled top width, all of the increased costs resulting from same would be assessed 100% to the Owner and would be provided for in the cost sharing set out in the attached Schedule of Assessment.
+Where a bridge structure has increased top width beyond the standard 6.10 metre (20.0 ft.) top width, all of the increased costs resulting from same are assessed 100% to the Owner of the lands served by the bridge.

-XI.
+XII.
 FUTURE MAINTENANCE